giellalt/lang-lut/lut.md

 * %^Red12323:0  works with Red3 and Red5

 * %^Red2CVC:0  3-segment reduplication

+* %^Pen:0  this combines with subsequent RmVow or perhaps RmCns
+* %^RmVOW:0  this removes previous vowel or with Pen the penultimate vowel
+* %^d2t:0  this devoices d to t specifically

 ## Symbols that need to be escaped on the lower side (towards twolc):
 * **»7**:  Literal »